microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 Don't worry if you are not familiar with Microsoft Azure.
 This workshop will walk you through some of the most important services if you are a web developer.
 We will see how to use `Cosmos DB` with the `MongoDB` API, `Azure Static Web Apps` to host your client application and `Azure Functions` for your backend and `GitHub Actions` to automate your app deployment!

-At the end of this workshop, you will have a full understanding on how to develop and deploy a web app on Azure.
+At the end of this workshop, you will have a full understanding on how to develop and deploy a simple web app on Azure.

 ### Prerequisites